Q: What time do we join the barge?

 Yes, there are good connections to Fort William and Inverness by rail and coach from Glasgow.
 There is an overnight sleeper service from London Euston to both Fort William and Inverness.
 The cruise start points of Muirtown (Inverness) or Banavie (Fort William) are a short taxi ride from the town centres.

 Inverness is the closest but the airports at Glasgow and Edinburgh can also be used.

 Yes, at both start points.
 At Muirtown (Inverness) there is a locked compound, at Banavie (Fort William) open car parking is available next to our pontoon.

 Q: How do we get back to where we joined the barge?

 We can arrange a minibus to take guests from where they finish the cruise back to where they joined the barge (where their car may be parked), or to the bus or railway station at the town near to their cruise starting point.
-The cost for this in 2017 is £30 per head.
+The cost for this in 2017 is £30 and for 2018 £35 per head.
 This must be booked at least 2 months in advance.

 Q: What relaxing areas are there?